Skip to content

 Note

-Further processing of the query results can calculate relevant service-level metrics, for example:
+Further processing of the query results allows for the calculation of relevant service-level metrics, for example:

 total_count = SUM(r_request_count)